imswarnil/Jekyll-Docs-Theme/.github/CONTRIBUTING.md

 ## Contribute Documentation

-Documentation is a super important, critical part of this project. crma are how we keep track of what we're doing, how, and why.
+Documentation is a super important, critical part of this project.
+Docs are how we keep track of what we're doing, how, and why.
 It's how we stay on the same page about our policies.
 And it's how we tell others everything they need in order to be able to use this project -- or contribute to it.
 So thank you in advance.

 Documentation contributions of any size are welcome!
 Feel free to file a PR even if you're just rewording a sentence to be more clear, or fixing a spelling mistake!